BuildWithMatija

 })

-Step 3: Create the Media Collection Hook
+Step 2: Create the Collection Hook

-// src/collections/Media/hooks/syncGalleryBlocks.ts
+// File: src/collections/Media/hooks/syncGalleryBlocks.ts

-import { CollectionAfterChangeHook } from 'payload';
+import { CollectionAfterChangeHook } from 'payload'

 export const syncGalleryBlocks: CollectionAfterChangeHook = async ({